Clinical Psychology

 Quantitative Study(ies)

-Objective: This study examined the effectiveness of a Mindful Self-Compassion for Teens (MSC-T) program in reducing social anxiety and self-criticism and in increasing resilience among adolescents with elevated social anxiety and maladaptive perfectionism.
+Objective: This study examined the effectiveness of Mindful Self-Compassion for Teens (MSC-T) in reducing social anxiety and self-criticism and increasing resilience among adolescents with elevated social anxiety and maladaptive perfectionism.